Introduction: The Power of Data Analysis

 Text Analysis:

-- Text analysis is also referred as text
+- Text analysis is also referred to as text mining

 - Business intelligence tools are then used to take critical business decisions based on text